 Sex, drugs and architecture

-One of my architectural lecturers used to say that along with eating drinking and sex, building was also up there as a natural impulse.
-Perhaps, in essence, at its heart it is nest building.
+One of my architectural lecturers used to say that along with eating, drinking, sex and buildings were also up there as natural impulses.
+Perhaps, in essence, at its heart, it is a nest building.
 This same nest-making urge may explain why some of our customers wish to convert their loft into a habitable room or extend their house even if they do not need the extra space, at least that’s what I’ve always assumed.
 However, there may be more to it.